 Farm town to bustling hub

 What was previously agricultural land, has been transformed into a bustling residential and commercial hub.
-The Coca Cola Dome is a well known landmark that provides constant nightlife and live entertainment, drawing people from neighbouring cities.
+The Ticketpro Dome is a well known landmark that provides constant nightlife and live entertainment, drawing people from neighbouring cities.
 Numerous shopping centres provide locals with opportunities for retail therapy and socialising.
 Luxurious estates, private schools, top-class healthcare, retirement villages and other facilities are contributing to the upward trend in this bustling, rapidly developing area.